A view of my writing/editing past

 As an editor:

-I was the founding editor of D-Town 92101, a general interest weekly tabloid newspaper distributed throughout downtown San Diego.
+I was the executive editor of D-Town 92101, a general interest weekly tabloid newspaper distributed throughout downtown San Diego.
 Putting this publication out once a week was a 24/7 passion, but I loved it.
 It was insanely well-received.

 (When I say these two publication were well-received I mean, among others, these sorts of indicators: Their pick-up rate was incredible; we distributed all 10,000 copies of each publication by noon on Thursday, and if you hadn't picked-up your copy by 4 p.m. that day, you weren't getting that week's issue.
-If you walked around downtown between noon and 4 on any Thursday, you saw everyone carrying a copy.
+If you walked around downtown between noon and 4 on any Thursday, you saw everyone carrying copies of these publications.
 Another sure way to know you're doing something right with your magazine is when local and even national businesses line up to buy ads in it, as happened with both these publications.
-Businesses in downtown San Diego also wanted very much to be distribution points for the publications: everybody wanted a little stack of them next their cash register or right inside their front door.
+Businesses in downtown San Diego also wanted very much to be distribution points for both publications: everybody wanted a little stack of them next their cash register or right inside their front door.
 Also, from the get-go, for both publications, we had huge community response: letters to the editor, story pitches, invitations to public conversations about stuff we'd published.
 PR firms want to talk to us; clubs and bars and restaurants wanted to comp us; the best writers in town wanted to write for us.
 We were just . . . putting out hot publications; and you can't do that and not know you're doing it.
 It's a fun and exciting thing to do.
 If I didn't ultimately want to create work that was more enduring than any weekly or monthly publication can possibly be, I would have happily remained a magazine editor and writer for my whole career.)

 I served SLAMM Music Magazine as its executive editor.
 SLAMM was a free bi-weekly music and entertainment mag distributed throughout San Diego.
 A San Diego institution.
 It was my editorship of SLAMM that led the San Diego Union-Tribune to hire me as one of the founding editors and primary writers for their then-new $4 million website, Sign-On San Diego.